Minor Alternative Investments: Beyond Stocks and Bonds

 - Minor code

 This interactive course is set up to be academically rigorous while practical insights from investment professionals ensure the critical link with the investment world.
 The course begins with an overview of basic knowledge related to investments in financial markets, e.g. the return and risk characteristics of investment strategies, the Efficient Market Hypothesis, and asset pricing models (e.g. the CAPM model).
-Second, we will discuss several alternative investments e.g. hedge funds, commodities, and currencies.
+Second, we will discuss several alternative investments e.g. hedge funds, real estate, commodities, and private equity.

 At the end of this course, students should be able to:

-- Understand and explain the theories underlying traditional investments (in stocks and bonds) and a range of alternative investments (e.g. hedge funds, commodities, and currencies).
+• Understand and explain the theories underlying traditional investments (in stocks and bonds) and a range of alternative investments (e.g. hedge funds, real estate, commodities, and private equity).

-There are no pre-requisites for this course.
-In particular, no prior experience with Excel is assumed but might be helpful.
-Compulsory and non-compulsory lectures dealing with the basics of traditional investments (stocks and bonds) and the basics of Excel, statistics, and regression analysis will be offered.
-It might be hard(er) to pass the minor or to pass the minor with a good grade when engaging in other activities (e.g. other courses, jobs, internships, etc.) during the minor.
+This minor is targeted to students from RSM and ESE and other students who have taken a basic finance course as part of their Bachelor.
+Prior experience with Excel is not assumed but might be helpful.
+It might be hard(er) to pass the minor or to pass the minor with a good grade when engaging in other activities (e.g. other courses, jobs, internships, being a 2nd year student, etc.) during the minor.
+All RSM minors have mandatory attendance.

-The course consists of interactive lectures (incl. guest lectures).
-Attendance to all lectures is mandatory except for the additional, non-compulsory lectures.
+The course consists of interactive lectures (including guest lectures).
+Attendance to all lectures is mandatory.
 Attendance will be checked.
-For this minor students are allowed to miss two compulsory lectures (with or without reason).
-Missing three or more lectures will result in failing the course.
-Missing compulsory lectures can be partly compensated by attending non-compulsory lectures.
+Being late will count as having missed 0.5 lecture.
+For this minor students are allowed to miss two lectures (with or without reason).
+Missing more than two lectures will result in failing the course.

 Method of examination